dragos199993/react-add/readme.md

 # React add
-## A work in progress!
+## 👷 A work in progress !

-Motivation:
+🔥 Motivation:
 As React ecosystem does not have a CLI for creating components (like Angular), creating and configuring manual components might take more time than expected.
 This package aims for simplicty and uses familiar terms to configure a component and get started quickly.

-### Features
+### Features 🚀

-  - Class component
+  - ✔️ Class component
-  - Function component
+  - ✔️ Function component
-  - Redux addition to class components
+  - ✔️ Redux addition to class components
-  - LESS, SCSS, CSS choose for either of class or function components
+  - ✔️ LESS, SCSS, CSS choose for either of class or function components
-  - Stores components into a json file and can be reused by other person
+  - ✔️ Stores components into a json file and can be reused by other person

 In next releases:
   - Add react router (import, and withRouter hoc)